meetkabeershah/meetkabeershah.github.io/_posts/2016-8-9-mongodb-for-nodejs.md

 On the application side, the drivers map `BSON` to most appropriate native data types.
 It's

  - lightweight
- - traversable, to support a variety of operations necessary for writing, reading and indexing MongoDB documents
+ - traversable, to support a variety of operations necessary for writing, reading and indexing `MongoDB` documents
  - efficient, meaning encoding/decoding data to/from BSON as the drivers need to do can be performed very quickly.

 `JSON` doesn't distinguishes between `integer`s and `float`s.
 Doesn't supports `date`s. `BSON` extends the JSON value types to include `integer`s, `double`s, `date`s and binary data to support images and a number of other types of data.

-# Installation
+# Installation for Windows

 To access the `mongo` and `mongod` directly from shell, Change the path for MongoDB: